Nonsogithub41/influenza-season-analysis-excel-tableau/README.md

 The final insights and visualizations were compiled into a Tableau dashboard for interactive exploration.

 Link to Tableau Dashboard: [Tableau Dashboard](https://public.tableau.com/app/profile/nonso.ezeoma/viz/PreparingforInfluenzaSeason2018_16957923233980/PreparingforInfluenzaseason2018)

+## Project Structure

+- /data                # Contains all raw and cleaned data files.
+- /visualizations      # Folder for Excel charts and Tableau visual outputs.
+- README.md            # Overview of the project and instructions.